Special feature: Easily understand air pollution

 It is colorless, but has an acrid and pungent odor.
 Its inhalation is toxic and irritating to the respiratory system.

-It is notably responsible for "acid rain" when combined with nitrogen dioxide.
+It is particularly responsible for “acid rain” when combined with nitrogen dioxide.

 Nitrogen dioxide NO2

-Nitrogen dioxide (NO2) belongs to the family of nitrogen oxides, No.
+Nitrogen dioxide (NO2) is a member of the nitrogen oxides family, No.

-It is easily recognizable since it is visible and smells.
-Indeed, it is recognized by its reddish-brown color and its characteristic acrid and pungent smell.
+It is easily recognizable since it is visible and odorous.
+Indeed, it is recognized by its red-brown color and its characteristic pungent and pungent odor.

-It is an odor that is typically found in streets polluted by automobile traffic.
+It is a smell typically found in streets polluted by car traffic.

 Ozone O3

 Ozone (O3) is the third gas in this index.
-It is pale and bluish in color, almost colorless.
-Its rather characteristic smell is reminiscent of bleach.
+It is a pale, bluish color, almost colorless.
+Its smell, quite characteristic, is reminiscent of bleach.

-Emitted by industries and road traffic, it is the only pollutant currently on the rise in France and Europe.
+Emitted by industries and road traffic, it is the only pollutant currently increasing in France and Europe.

 PM10 fine particles

-PM10 is particulate matter less than 10 microns in size and about six times thinner than a human hair.
+PM10 is particulate matter less than 10 microns in size and is approximately six times finer than a hair.

 Indeed, particulate matter or PM (Particulate Matter in English) is a physical particle: it is therefore defined by a size, unlike a gas.